BadrChoubai/docker-kubernetes-notes/Kubernetes/projects/06-networking/README.md

 3. Our Goals:

    1. Deploy each application into our Kubernetes cluster:

-      - [ ] All APIs running in the same Cluster
-      - [x] Auth and Users API in same Pod
-      - [ ] Tasks API in own Pod
+   2. Allow communication between:
+      1. Users API and Auth API

-   2. Allow communication between Users API and Auth API
+      2. Tasks API and Auth API
-   3. Ensure that only the Users API and Tasks API are accessible by an API Client
+   3. Ensure that only the Users API and Tasks API are accessible by an outside connection

 ### Build and Push Our Container Images